umd-lib/archelon/README.md

 Rails disables concurrent operation when using the development environment.

-Edit the "config/development.rb" file, and add the following line to application setting:
+Edit the "config/development.rb" file, and add the following line inside the `Rails.application.configure` block:

   ```
   config.allow_concurrency=true